 “We started talking about championship culture the day we took over the program.
 It has been great seeing our student-athletes eagerly rise to that challenge and work diligently to hold themselves and their teammates to the highest standard.”

-Strength and Conditioning: Wetmore also serves as the athletic department's strength and conditioning coordinator and coach.
-During their respective offseasons, all 21 intercollegiate varsity sports spend time working with Wetmore in the weight room.
+Strength and Conditioning: Wetmore also serves as one of the athletic department's strength and conditioning coaches.
+He is CSCS certified and works with many of Oxy's 21 intercollegiate varsity sports.

-Personal: Wetmore grew up in Santa Cruz and was a multi-sport standout in football, baseball and wrestling at Santa Cruz High School.
+Personal: Wetmore grew up in Santa Cruz, CA and was a multi-sport standout in football, baseball and wrestling at Santa Cruz High School.
 Later, Wetmore played baseball and football at the University of Redlands from 2004-08.
-During his tenure with the Bulldogs, Wetmore won three SCIAC championships, one as a baseball player and two as a football player.
-He finished his career as an outfielder with a .317 batting average, a .516 slugging percentage, a .412 on-base percentage and 13 home runs.
+During his tenure with the Bulldogs, Wetmore played on three SCIAC championship teams one as a baseball player and two as a football player.

-Wetmore lives in Eagle Rock with his wife Courtney and his daughter Clare Jeannette.
+Wetmore lives in Azusa, CA with his wife Courtney and his daughter Clare Jeannette.